flask-api/flask-api/docs/api-guide/templates.md

 # Templates

-Flask API utilizes [blueprints](http://flask.pocoo.org/docs/0.12/blueprints/) for managing browsable pages' template path.
+Flask API utilizes [blueprints](http://flask.pocoo.org/docs/latest/blueprints/) for managing browsable pages' template path.

 Off the box, it includes a default template.
-But you would want to customised this for your needs.
+But you would want to customise this for your needs.

 To do that, simply copy `static` and `templates` to your project.